LUHMLLO/luhmllo/README.md

 ## Contributing

 Found a bug?
 Have an idea?
 Open an issue.
 PRs welcome if they align with the keep-it-simple philosophy.

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.